List of Forms under Companies Act, 2013

 1. INC-24 (Application for Approval of Change of Name):

-The INC-24 form is filed when a company wishes to change its name and needs approval from the RoC.
+The INC-24 form is filed when a company wishes to change its name and requires approval from the Registrar of Companies (RoC).

-This form must be submitted to the MCA portal, and it is the responsibility of the company’s directors to file the application.
-If this form is not filed properly, the company may face penalties, and in the worst case, it may be unable to change the name of the company completely.
+This form must be submitted to the MCA portal, and it is the responsibility of the company’s directors to apply.
+If this form is not filed correctly, the company may face penalties, and in the worst case, it may be unable to change its name entirely.

 2. INC-28 (Notice of Order of the Court or Tribunal):

-The INC-28 form is used to inform the RoC about any orders passed by a court or tribunal affecting the company.
+The INC-28 form is used to inform the RoC of any orders passed by a court or tribunal that affect the company.
 These orders may include judicial decisions on the company’s restructuring, liquidation, merger, or any other legal actions.

 This form is filed on the MCA portal, and the company directors or authorized representatives are responsible for submitting it.
 The INC-28 must be filed within 30 days of receiving the order from the court or tribunal.
 If the form is not filed on time, the company may face penalties, as the law requires it to keep the RoC updated with any significant legal changes affecting the company’s status.
 Penalties for failure to file the form depend on the nature of the order and the related regulations.